logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 organisation.

 Provider Organisation data is for administrative use within the PMHC MDS system.
-It is managed by the PHN's via the PMHC MDS administrative interface, it cannot be uploaded.
+It is managed by the PHNs via the PMHC MDS administrative interface, or upload.

 .. csv-table:: Provider Organisation record layout
   :file: record/organisation.csv